danthareja/NG6-starter/README.md

 # Walkthrough
 ## Build System
-NG6 uses Gulp and Webpack together for its build system.
+This branch of NG6 uses the power of JSPM for our ES6/module uses Gulp and Webpack together for its build system.
 Yes, you don't need Gulp if you're using Webpack.
 This is true if your build system is only responsible for file manipulation, which ours is not.

 `Webpack` handles all the file related things.
 This inlcudes:
 * Transpiling from ES6 to ES5 with `Babel`